 Debbie Gershenowitz, Executive Editor

-I’m interested in acquiring and editing books on United States history aimed toward a broad range of audiences, including general, student, and scholarly readers.
-Regardless of what format a book may take – trade, coursebook, or research title – I seek work that accessibly links the nation’s past to its present, drawing on a creative and interrogative use of original sources to tell a lively story.
-While sweeping in periodization, from the precolonial era to the present, my interests tend to steer toward history from the bottom-up, focusing on the voices and experiences of non-elite people and institutions.
-My areas of particular interest include African American history; the history of slavery, abolition, and freedom; histories of gender, women, and sexualities; histories of U.S. foreign relations and America and the World; military history; Latinx history; and legal history.
+I acquire and edit books on United States, Latin American, and Caribbean history aimed toward a broad range of audiences, including general, student, and scholarly readers.
+Regardless of what format a book may take – trade, coursebook, or research title – I seek work that accessibly links places, people, and events from past to present, drawing on a creative and interrogative use of original sources to tell a lively story.
+While sweeping in periodization, from the precolonial to the modern era, my interests tend to steer toward history from the bottom-up, focusing on the voices and experiences of non-elite people and institutions.
+My areas of particular interest include Black history; the history of the African diaspora; histories of enslavement, abolition, and freedom; histories of gender, women, and sexualities; the history of the Americas in a global context; military history; Latinx history; legal history; and borderlands history.

 - David J. Weber Series in the New Borderlands History (Andrew R. Graybill and Benjamin H. Johnson, editors)